habedi/template-c-project/CONTRIBUTING.md

 ## Code of Conduct

-We adhere to the [Go Community Code of Conduct](https://go.dev/conduct).
+We adhere to the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) version 2.1.